notshi/ladiesofcodeleeds/readme.md

 **To find out when and where our next meetup is, please take a look at [our page on meetup.com](https://www.meetup.com/Ladies-of-Code-Leeds/)**.

+Do [fill out this form](https://goo.gl/forms/AhdVtBRywo0NiYyq2) if you would like to give a talk or presentation.
+We are always looking for speakers and sponsorship (_we love swag_) so would love to have you!

 ## Previous meetups
 + [October 2017 - Ladies Of Code October Meetup](/meetups/2017-october)